Which Similarity-Sensitive Entropy (Sentropy)?: Experimental tests

 \subsection{Similarity matrices}

 Similarity between each two (unique) elements $\textbf{x}_i$ and $\textbf{x}_j$ was calculated from the Euclidean distance (L2 norm) as follows:

 where $k$ is a parameter that was varied during experiments to test for effects on results.
-This similarity measure is provably positive‑definite (PSD), guaranteeing valid similarity matrices for VS (see Section \ref{sec:conclusion}); LCR has no such restriction \cite{leinsterEntropyDiversityAxiomatic2020}.
-Imaging datasets were first embedded into a two-dimensional space using UMAP \cite{mcinnesUMAPUniformManifold2020} and the default $k$ taken to be $2^{-1/2}$, making the norm in Eq. \ref{eq:ED} equivalent to the root-mean-square distance (RMSD).
+This similarity measure was chosen for its simplicity and for being provably positive-definite (PSD), guaranteeing valid similarity matrices for VS (see Section \ref{sec:conclusion}); LCR has no such restriction \cite{leinsterEntropyDiversityAxiomatic2020}.
+Imaging datasets were first embedded into a two- or three-dimensional space using uniform manifold approximation and projection (UMAP) \cite{mcinnesUMAPUniformManifold2020} and the default $k$ taken to be $2^{-1/2}$ (varying random seeds to verify robustness), making the norm in Eq. \ref{eq:ED} equivalent to the root-mean-square distance (RMSD).
+UMAP embeddings avoid the high dimensionality of raw pixel values, which has adverse effects on distance-based algorithms \cite{aggarwal2001surprising}.
+Note that UMAP projections are most often chosen to be in two dimensions.
+Empirically, UMAP embeddings generally place similar images near each other and different images further from each other (e.g. Figure \ref{fig:mnist}), rationalizing the use of these embeddings in the literature and validating their use here.
+We present 2D UMAP results in the main text and 3D in the appendix \ref{app:randomseeds}.

+Unlike images, the dimensionality of the tabular datasets used here is low, rationalizing direct Euclidean distance.
 The default $k$ for tabular datasets was $1$.